SMerrony/emdee/README.md

 * Tracks may be audio (FLAC, MP3, OGG, WAV) or MIDI files
 * Tracks may be re-ordered
 * Tracks may be marked for skipping in performance
-* Controls are provided to Play, Stop, and Restart
+* Controls are provided to Play, Stop
 * Audio tracks may have a volume modifier
 * Dummy or 'placeholder' tracks may be inserted to remind MD of a cappella pieces etc.